bcinbis/moodLight/README.md

 ## What is Moodlight?
 ### In a tweet
 Words are hard.
 Saying them to people?
 EVEN HARDER.
-How can you ask someone if they’re single?
-Or to leave you alone?
-Use Moodlight!
-Use Moodlight to display what you’re feeling via pictures to avoid painful convos!
-Also personalize Moodlight to show team names or custom pics
+Find it hard at social events to ask if someone’s single?
+To leave you alone?
+Or do you hate intros like What team or organization are you with?
+Then use Moodlight!
+Let Moodlight show others the things you don’t want to say/ask

 ### Overview
 Our project is broken up into two basic parts: event creation and participant joining.
 The event creator end of the program works through a html web site.
 Here event creators can send a request to create their event to our server hosted on Google Cloud Platform.
 If all the data was entered correctly, a successful response is sent back to the event creator and the event is stored into our Google CloudSQL Postgres database.
 After this, everything on the event creator end is completed.